Ershany/Arcane-Engine/README.md

 - SOIL for Image Loading

 ## Development
-If you want to see what I am currently working on, check out Arcane's roadmap:
+If you want to see what I am currently working on, check out Arcane's roadmap on Trello:

 https://trello.com/b/WzD2bYCD/arcane-engine

-I plan on developing adding many different features to the forward & deferred renderers.
+I plan on adding many different features to the forward & deferred renderers.
 Here are some of the few things I am really looking forward to adding:
 1. Decals
 1. Particles
 1. SSR